My childhood memories are rich and varied.

 - What are your happiest childhood memories?
 Describe one event and the feelings associated with it.

+I hope you’ll get much use out of these writing prompts about childhood memories.
 What’s one of your most vivid childhood memories?
 Share a snippet in the comments!